spencertipping/ni/doc/ni_by_example_2.md

 ```

-####`:[...]`: Checkpoints
+####`:checkpoint_name[...]`: Checkpoints

+Checkpoints are used to persist the storage of results across multiple `ni` runs to disk; unlike files, they can be used

+ they can be used in `ni` spells like closures, but they do not modify the `ni` source.

+If you have a very expensive operation, you might persist its sto

 Because `ni` outputs raw HDFS paths from `HS` jobs, and these paths are set to random strings of letters and numbers, they may be difficult to remember.
-Using a checkpoint
+Using a checkpoint makes sense when you need to use a particular path multiple times to write more code more efficiently.

+`$ ni :clean_data[HS ...]` is a useful way to save these paths; this path can be recalled

-Checkpoints can hold a lot of data
+Checkpoints can also be used to hold

+You might ask why checkpoints are useful when data can be persisted in-stream using `=\>`.
+Here, remember that `=\>` will start executing as quickly as possible, thus it will not save the name of your output directory

+The checkpoint operator will wait until EOF from the generator, and then set the filename, so you won't have a partial result.

 ####`^{...}`: `ni` configuration